Making Material Clear

 If students are having difficulty processing unfamiliar, uncomfortable, or disorienting views, draw students’ attention to these instances, ask them to provide examples of times they have had to assimilate unfamiliar material in the past, and then contrast various ways of looking at the class material.
 If the problem is student understanding of rhetorical context, create guides for the readings, explain the connections between the lectures and the reading assignments, and ask questions that require students to explain the context of the writing.
 Bean also addresses how to increase reading skills in individuals who have trouble with complex syntax.
 He recommends asking students to rephrase dense passages in their own words and to rewrite complex sentences into several shorter ones.

-KU faculty members Sheyda Jahanbani and Betsy Brand Six expand on these topics and the idea of "cognitive apprenticeship" in this Two-Minute Mentor video.
+As a part of our Two-Minute Mentor video series, KU faculty members Sheyda Jahanbani and Betsy Brand Six expand on these topics and the idea of cognitive apprenticeship.

 - Bean, J.C.
 (2011).
 Engaging Ideas: The professor’s guide to integrating writing, critical thinking, and active learning in the classroom.
 San Francisco: Jossey-Bass.